 In order to weigh the perceived economic value attributed by the public to the work of graphic designers, I’d like to resurrect the story behind the logo of Madre, a contemporary art museum in Naples.
 Apparent cost of the restyling: 20,000 euros.
 Result: popular uprising on social media accompanied by a plethora of parodies.
 The not-so-veiled message: "I could do that myself."
 Last year, following the Epic Fail of a public awareness campaign entitled "Fertility Day", the Italian minister of health asked creative workers to help out with the design of the next one.
 At no charge, of course.

 Make the World a Better Place

-If I would go study graphic design at Yale, I would find Paul Elliman among my professors.
-What could he possibly teach me?
-Would we fool around with the settings of Microsoft Word?
-Would he ask me to write an essay on visual studies?* Where to ground graphic design education, when all that concerns it appears relative?
+If I went to study graphic design at Yale, I would find Paul Elliman among my professors.
+Considering solely the above poster, one might wonder what he could possibly teach.
+Would his students fool around with the settings of Microsoft Word?
+Would he ask them to write an essay on visual studies?* Where to ground graphic design education, when all that concerns it appears relative?